ShojinCode/ShojinCode/README.md

 - 👋 Hi, I’m @ShojinCode
-- 👀 I’m interested in learning the basics of game development as well as object oriented programming
-- 🌱 I’m currently learning Python's basics, as well as Unity's basics
+- 👀 I’m currently learning Java and C-based languages.
+- 🌱 My favorite at the moment is C# through Visual Studio 2022
-- 💞️ I’m looking to collaborate on future projects.
+- 💞️ I'm open to collaboration and creation of self-projects on my free time.
--   This will namely be Risk of Rain 2 oriented mods that i use as practice excercises.
+-   Modding games and creation of simple optimization scripts for games are my most common usage of my knowledge so far.
-- 📫 How to reach me : Reach me at my Twitter @CryptoShojin
+- 📫 How to reach me:
+-               Personal  -  shojinpersonal@gmail.com
+-               Student/Business - salientes8211@saskpolytech.ca

 <!---
 ShojinCode/ShojinCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.